Jerome Kersey: Legacy

 As a Portland Trail Blazer, Kersey was near the top in many of Portland's career categories at the time of his leaving, including games played (second), minutes played (third), scoring (third), rebounding (second), assists (sixth), steals (third), field goals made (fourth), and blocked shots (second).

 Following his retirement in 2001, Kersey served as a coach in various capacities for several teams.
 For a short time, Kersey worked for Wells Fargo home mortgages.
 During the 2003–04 NBA season, Kersey was hired by the Trail Blazers to serve as director of player programs.
 After a season in that capacity, Kersey was hired as an assistant coach by the Milwaukee Bucks, where he served under his former Portland teammate, head coach Terry Porter.
 He served with the Bucks for one year, but was let go (along with Mike Schuler, who coached both Kersey and Porter while in Portland) on May 6, 2005.
 Porter was subsequently fired as the Bucks' coach later that year.
 For a period of time following, Kersey joined the automotive industry as an auto wholesaler.

 In November 2005, Kersey was in Longwood's first Hall of Fame class.
 Others included baseball player Michael Tucker and LPGA golfer Tina Barrett.

 In 2008, Kersey was inducted into the Virginia Sports Hall of Fame and was selected to receive the 2015 recipient of the William Henry Ruffner Alumni Award, the highest award given to a Longwood alumni.
 The court at Willett Hall, Longwood's basketball facility, was posthumously named in his honor on December 3, 2016.

 Personal life

-Kersey married his girlfriend of over nine years, Teri (Teresa Folsom) Donnerberg, on September 21, 2013 at the Columbia Edgewater Country Club in Portland, Oregon.
-Together, they have four children from previous relationships.
+Kersey married his girlfriend of over nine years, Teri (Teresa Folsom) Donnerberg, on September 21, 2013, at the Columbia Edgewater Country Club in Portland, Oregon.
+Together, they had four children from previous relationships.